tamariam/Kiddie-Corner/README.md

 To assist the AGILE process, I start creating epics which were broken down into user stories, each representing a specific feature.
 These will help me prioritize the features and functionality of the site and ensure that I am delivering an MVP by the deadline.Firstly I utilized the MoSCoW prioritization (Must have, Should have, Could have, Won't have) to categorize and prioritize each user story based on its importance.
 For better planning and estimation, I assigned labels and story points to each user story, considering factors such as time and difficulty.
 This approach helped me gauge the relative effort required for different tasks and maintain a clear sense of priority.
 Also every user story includes acceptance criteria and associated tasks.Also I found it beneficial to transition to organizing my work into sprints with milestones.
 I structured the project into ten sprints  milestones.
 By grouping related user stories into each milestone, I could efficiently tackle tasks in a more focused manner.

-Epic-1  : Work Environment Setup
+Epic-1  :  Setup and Deployment Infrastructure

 - As a **developer** I can **install Django and essential libraries**, so that I can **quickly set up a robust development environment and kickstart my web projects with confidence**..
+- As a developer, **my goal is to establish a secure environment for managing confidential configuration variables**., so that **sensitive information remains confidential,**.
 - As a **developer** I want to **deploy the website on Heroku** so that i can  **test its functionality in a live environment and make the completed site accessible to the public**.
 - As a **Developer** i want to **validate my HTML, CSS, Python, and JavaScript code and perform Lighthouse audits to ensure that my web application is compliant with standards, performs well, and provides a good user experience.**

 Epic-2 :User Experience

 - As a **site user** I want  **to navigate through landing page** so that **i can easily access various sections**
 - As a **user** I can **register my account** so that  **I can log in and log out in my account.**
 - as a **user** i can **login**  to ** use all features of site**